 - Sentenced for 3rd offense OWI or higher, or sentenced for a qualifying substance use related offense or referred by the Department of Corrections as an Alternative to Revocation (ATR).

 - Screened as meeting DSM-5 criteria for a substance use disorder moderate or severe

 - Willing to complete the program and abide by all program rules.

 An individual is not eligible for the program if they have one or more prior convictions for a felony crime of violence involving the use or attempted use of force against a person with the intent to cause death or serious bodily harm.

 - Submit the referral form as well as any documentation to the Court Coordinator either in-person @ 400 Courthouse Square Room C-01, Viroqua WI or via email: email@example.com.
 The Coordinator will contact the potential participant for a short interview as well as have several releases of information signed.
 The referral will be filed with the Clerk of Courts.

 - The potential participant needs to call the Family & Children’s Center (FCC) @ 608-637-7052 and schedule an appointment for a Substance Use Disorder (SUD) assessment to be completed.
 At the time of the call please identify that this is for Sobriety Court.
 If you do not have insurance please contact the Court Coordinator who will assist you in obtaining this.

 - Once the results of the clinical assessment are received and the potential participant is reviewed by the Sobriety Court team, the Court will be notified and the determination of eligibility will be filed with the court.

-If you are interested in learning more about the Sobriety Court Program please contact Vernon County Recovery Court Coordinator Monica Horner at (608) 637-5390
+If you are interested in learning more about the Sobriety Court Program please contact Vernon County Recovery Court Coordinator Betsie Nachtigal at (608) 637-5390